iNeedABox/Generative-String-Art/README.md

 ## Run Python Script

 Once you have completed all the previous steps and confirmed that Python is installed on your system, you're just one step away to see it in action.
-To run the project use the following command in your terminal or command prompt:
+To run the project, use the following commands in your terminal or command prompt:
 ```bash
 cd src
 python string_art.py